Alken & Venn

 The special soul this demon possesses is used to acquire a vast amount of souls or create a great power.

 And what was that soul’s will?
 To indiscriminately rampage?
 Unlikely.
 Gwyn had spent his final centuries in the flesh as the guardian of the First Flame, his soul both fueling the fire and protecting it from any potential threats.
 In fact, it is possible that his soul’s ability to produce fire is linked to his onetime role as Lord of Cinder, as it was only after linking himself to the fire that the god was able to conjure and wield flames.
-This would imply that his soul is still tied to the First Flame despite their apparent longtime physical separation. (a concept expanded upon with the Lords of Cinder in DS3) Regardless, it isn’t an overstatement to say that the Great Lord’s final will was the preservation of fire.
+This would imply that his soul is still tied to the First Flame despite their long-time physical separation. (a concept expanded upon with the Lords of Cinder in DS3) Regardless, it isn’t an overstatement to say that the Great Lord’s final will was the preservation of fire.
 In that light, his soul’s generation of fire and violent reaction to attempts to subsume it make sense.
 This will behind the fire would also explain why the Smelter Demon’s armor set possesses petrify and curse resistance, attributes most commonly seen in tandem with magic casters and cursed individuals.

-Why possess the Old Iron King then when Gwyn’s soul had no apparent interest in directly controlling the iron puppet?
-Perhaps it soul felt an affinity for the other due to their like-minded egotism and so instinctively assimilated it, at which point Gwyn’s strong will reanimated the charred corpse and twisted into a new form.
 Otherwise, not much has changed for the dregs of the King of Light’s once mighty soul.
-Until we approach the more ruined parts of the Iron Keep, the Old One remains beneath the surface of the molten earth.
+Until we approach the more ruined parts of Iron Keep, the Old One remains beneath the surface of the molten earth with the Iron King.
+Unless someone is disturbing the king’s fantasy with their distracting presence, neither cares for what goes on in his territory.
 Meanwhile, the Smelter Demon has been left to “wander” the sunken castle, though we appear to catch it resting when we first enter its boss room.
-The Alonne Knights and heavy iron soldiers continue their duties as if the castle is not halfway submerged in lava.
-And with the collapse of the government, the kingdom as a whole falls into chaos, including the ironworks.
+The chamber also reserves the same giant braziers which react to the demon unleashing its fire power as in Iron Passage where we fight its blue counterpart, but this may be just for gameplay purposes and not reflect on the demons’ interests.
+Regardless, the Alonne Knights and ironclad soldiers continue their duties as if the castle is not halfway submerged in lava.
+And with the collapse of the government, the kingdom as a whole fell into chaos, including the ironworks.

 Great hammer created from the soul of the Old Iron King.
 The rock at the tip is condensed molten earth.